meerkut-C/ta-vfb/README.md

      to your `~/.textadept/init.lua`

 See also the source of [Textadept](https://github.com/orbitalquark/textadept).
-TextAdept by orbitalquark provides an opportunity to create a configurable IDE for anything that can be done in a text editor.
+TextAdept by @orbitalquark provides an opportunity to create a configurable IDE for anything that can be done in a text editor.